 The conference team welcomes researchers, professionals, and politicians interested in research about moral and democracy education in Kristiansand in June 2022!

 The SIG13 scientific committee and the organizing team warmly welcome you to the University of Agder (UiA), Campus Kristiansand, for the SIG13-conference.

 In 2015, the Department of Education at the University of Agder established a program Democratic Mobilization to enhance the focus on democratic values in education.
 Thus, the conference team at the UiA is very happy to announce this SIG13 conference that fits so well to the research profile of the department and at the same time addresses important issues about moral and democracy of increasing international relevance.

 We hope that this conference will inspire and engage researchers to build network, cooperate and share knowledge about this important research field.

-Proposals could be submitted through the conference website.
-Submission closed 15. of February 2020, but the link is still available for changing personal information.
-There is no access to submissions).
-The conference accepted proposals for posters, paper presentations, and symposia (the submission of a symposium includes three papers and a discussant).
-In the "call for papers," you find more information about the presentation formats and proposal guide.
+Proposals can be submitted through the conference website.
+Submission closes on 28th of February 2022.
+The conference accepts proposals for posters, paper presentations, and symposia (the submission of a symposium includes three papers and a discussant).
+In the "call for papers," you find more information about the presentation formats and a proposal guide.